HENNIROCKS/wyrdcry-warband-deck/README.md

 - [ ] Warband Builder compatibility, measured rather than assumed

-Not sorted into that order and not dropped: working offline at the table – cached game data, screen kept awake.
+Not sorted into that order and not dropped: working offline at the table – cached game data, screen kept awake – and Witch Hunters' zeal, tracked through a battle the way wounds already are.

 Further out and nothing promised: NFC tags under the model bases, a photo of the painted model as the card image, showing an opponent the warband over a